 Keep it light, local and pressure‑free — friendship first, always.

-Whether you have just moved to Liverpool or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Liverpool, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: